six-two/mkdocs-crosslink-plugin/README.md

     - If enabled `path/index.md` will be mapped to `path/` and `path/test.md` will be mapped to `path/test/`.
     - If disabled `path/index.md` will be mapped to `path/index.html` and `path/test.md` will be mapped to `path/test.html`.

+Starting with version 0.0.2 you can also define multiple crosslinks at once, by using a glob-like syntax.
+Inject a `*` character in the `name`, `source_dir`, and `target_url`.
+The plugin will then look for directories matching the `source_dir` glob, create a crosslink for each one that was not defined before, and replace the `*` in the `name` and `target_url` with the same value that it matched in the `source_dir` value.

 Starting with version 0.0.2 there is also a builtin `local` crosslink, which can be used to reference files in the current site, similar to other autolink tools.